 After you have a pleasant stay at the yurt, I want to return your deposit.
 However, I live in Gainesville and have to travel 80 miles round trip to make sure the yurt is fine for each stay.
 I want each guest to find the yurt in the same clean, neat condition as the previous guest.
 You can help by doing the following things.
-Otherwise, I must charge for my cleaning services, for bringing water you did not order, and for dumping your body waste into the 50 gallon barrel.
+Otherwise, I must charge for my cleaning services, for bringing water you did not order, for using my blankets and bedding, and for dumping your body waste into the 50 gallon barrel.

 Your deposit will be kept if I have to clean after you.